All-optical programming of polarization singularities in a photonic-crystal laser

 Optical singularities, points where the phase or polarization of light is undefined, play a central role in structured-light physics and carry quantized topological charges~\cite{shen_optical_2019, soskin2017singular}.
 Their control underpins applications in robust communication \cite{willner2015optical, Ndagano2018}, precision metrology \cite{cheng2025metrology}, and vortex lasing~\cite{hwang2023vortex,mermet-lyaudoz_taming_2023,huang_ultrafast_2020,Gao2024}.
 In nanophotonics, such singularities may be imposed externally through phase engineering or arise intrinsically from the eigenmodes of resonant metasurfaces and photonic crystals (PhCs).
 Bound states in the continuum (BICs), whose radiation vanishes by symmetry or interference, provide a powerful route to generating singular beams directly from photonic resonances \cite{zhen_topological_2014,mermet-lyaudoz_taming_2023,doeleman_experimental_2018, zhang_observation_2018}.

 Achieving dynamic control of these singularities remains challenging because the far-field texture of a Bloch mode is fixed by the unit-cell geometry, and conventional structures offer little reconfigurability.
 Thermal tuning in phase-change PhCs allows switching between BIC lasing modes with different topological charges \cite{Tian2022}, and photo-isomerization in organic PhCs provides a similar mode-switching mechanism \cite{Yan2025}, but neither approach can reshape the singularity texture of a given Bloch resonance.
 Recent optical-control schemes modulate refractive index at the unit-cell scale: ultrafast pumping can destroy BIC singularities by breaking in-plane symmetries \cite{huang_ultrafast_2020}, and gain–loss perturbations suppress vortex emission \cite{Gao2024,Wu2024}.
 Sub-unit-cell pumping can even alter the response of individual elements \cite{Aigner2025}, but remains limited to passive linewidth tuning and does not enable continuous control of far-field singularities.
 Fundamentally, all these schemes attempt to reconfigure the unit cell, an operation constrained by the diffraction limit.
 In this work, we introduce an alternative approach, instead of modifying the subwavelength Bloch function, we reconfigure the mesoscopic envelope of a PhC resonance using optical pumping (see Fig.~\ref{fig:1}).
-Carrier injection creates a smooth in-plane potential that localizes a Bloch band into trapped states whose envelope functions obey a two-dimensional Schrödinger equation, which can be shaped arbitrarily by the pump profile.
-Because the radiated field is the product of the Bloch-mode far field and its envelope, this mechanism enables reconfigurable far-field singularities without altering the photonic crystal itself.
+Carrier injection induced by the pump generates a smooth in-plane potential, which confines a Bloch band into localized states whose envelope functions follow a two-dimensional Schrödinger equation.
+By tailoring the pump profile, the induced potential is varied, enabling arbitrary control over the envelope function.
+Since the emitted field is given by the product of the Bloch mode’s far field and its envelope, this approach allows reconfigurable far-field singularities without modifying the underlying photonic crystal structure.